AnuragDeepSinha/Unified-Chat-System/README.md

 # Unified Chat System 💬
+Welcome to the Unified Chat System, a sleek, responsive, and intuitive chat application designed to deliver seamless communication.
+Whether you're chatting with a friend, colleague, or group, this system makes messaging easier and more enjoyable.
 A sleek and responsive chat application designed to provide seamless communication with an intuitive user interface.
 This project is perfect for anyone looking to understand or build a web-based chat application with HTML, CSS, and JavaScript.

 # Features ✨